Chart Color Schemes

 Cootamundra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Cootamundra has university qualification rates at 13.1%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
-Vocational credentials are also prominent, with 40.9% of residents aged 15+ holding such qualifications, including advanced diplomas (10.3%) and certificates (30.6%).
+The area's university qualification rate is 13.1%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are the most common at 9.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (30.6%).
+Educational participation is high, with 25.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education